 Sleep sacks are an acceptable and preferred alternative to swaddle blankets, because they can reduce babies’ risk of suffocation and entrapment.

 They’re all made of warm materials like fleece, wool or bamboo, and keep your baby warm without the worry of the child suffocating itself with a blanket.

 How Long Can Babies Use a Sleep Sack?
 Are sleep sacks safe for babies who can walk?

 Sleep sacks can take your little one from the newborn all the way up to the toddler stage.
-American Academy of Pediatrics (AAP) advises parents to avoid blankets for the first year of their children’s lives, so sleep sack is a perfect solution.
+American Academy of Pediatrics (AAP) advises parents to avoid blankets for the first year of their children’s lives, so a sleep sack is a perfect solution.